jasona7/aws_tag_migration/README.md

-# S3 Bucket Tagging Script
+# S3 Bucket Tagging Batch Script

 ## Overview
 This is a master script to batch migrate and manage the tagging of AWS S3 buckets.
 The defult setup ensures that specific tags (`UUCode`, `DelegationID`, and `MergerCandidate`) are present on each bucket.
 Change these values to suit your environment.
 If any of these tags are missing from a bucket, the script will ADD each of them.
 Existing resource tags are maintained and stay intact.
 Logging of operations is also integrated for tracking and troubleshooting purposes.